 Intended parents considering egg donation or surrogacy may very well need to purchase insurance coverage for the egg donor and surrogate.
 Depending on where they live they may also need to purchase insurance to cover the newborn.

 Creating a Family has many resources on infertility insurance to cover fertility treatment, egg donors, and surrogates.
-A few we think you will find particularly helpful are:
+Here are a few we think you will find particularly helpful:

 - 11 Tips for Using Health Insurance to Cover Fertility Treatment (blog post)

 Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on infertility insurance coverage can be found at the icons below.